ajborka/nvda_developer_toolkit/README.md

 ### 2020.1.0

 * Developers now have the ability to focus on smaller areas of their user interfaces by pressing control+p to set a relative parent.
 Use a relative parent as a reference point when obtaining size and location information.
 To use this feature, enable DTK features, navigate to the object to use as a relative parent, then press control+p.
 Then, return to your work as usual.
+* Press the letter p while working in DTK to obtain the relative parent's name.
+Press twice quickly to copy to the clipboard.
 * DTK now gracefully handles configuration profile switches.
 * Removed '-preview' from the version number to avoid version number problems with add-on updater.